 The brain requires a continuous supply of glucose to function normally.
 When blood glucose levels fall below normal levels symptoms and signs may include:

 If a person with diabetes has a diabetes management plan, then that plan should be followed.

 If a person with diabetes reports low blood glucose level or exhibits symptoms or signs of

 Monitor the casualty for improvement, resolution of symptoms would be expected within 15 minutes.
 A first aider should not administer insulin or touch insulin pumps.

-If symptoms or signs of hypoglycaemia persist after 10 to15 minutes, and the person is still able to follow simple commands and swallow safely, administer a further 4 x 4g glucose tablets or alternatives as listed above.
+If symptoms or signs of hypoglycaemia persist after 10 to 15 minutes, and the person is still able to follow simple commands and swallow safely, administer a further 4 x 4g glucose tablets or alternatives as listed above.
 Once recovered, give a snack with longer acting carbohydrate like a piece of bread or cup of milk.